-I reached out both to people who I had helped to find a registered agent and to new visitors to my website looking for one.
+I reached out to people I had helped to find a registered agent and new visitors to my website looking for one.
 It was great to hear their stories.

 This allowed me to get a comprehensive and complete picture of each service.

-My 4th Step: Talking with their Sales Teams
+My 4th Step: Talking to the Sales and Marketing Teams

 I talked to each company’s sales staff to complete my research.
-After collecting all complaints, files and reviews, I started asking tough questions about their failure to meet customer expectations.
+After collecting all complaints, files, and reviews, I asked tough questions about their failure to meet customer expectations.